mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Transform a nearby enemy minion into a 0⚔️/2❤️ Panddo.
 If it is already a Panddo, instead destroy it and draw to fill your hand.

 name:     Coalfist
-text:     **Ability** 1: Friendly minions in a 2x2 area gain +3⚔️ until the start of your next turn.
+text:     **Ability** 1: Allied minions in a 2x2 area gain +3⚔️ until the start of your next turn.

 name:     Cobra Strike
 text:     Deal 3 damage to an enemy minion and the enemy General.